LeoDeschaux/SimpleGames/README.md

 > :warning: **This project is a work in progress**

-OldSchoolGames is a project in which I tried to recreate simple games using Monogame and myEngine in C#.
+OldSchoolGames is a project in which I tri to recreate simple games using Monogame and myEngine in C#.

 **So far, I've recreated :**
 Rock Paper Scissors (not included on GitHub yet)